Zelensky’s past as an entertainer may have prepared him for his most crucial role

 That may not be coincidental.
 Before Zelensky became the president of Ukraine in May 2019, he was a comedian and actor, something of an all-purpose celebrity in the country.
 Now, he’s become a wartime hero, a leader who refuses to flee his country despite the Russian onslaught of the capital city of Kyiv, in the biggest European conflict since World War II.

-Video clips from his past life have begun circulating on social media, including his winning Ukraine’s first season of “Dancing With the Stars” and voicing Paddington the Bear for the local cuts of the movies.
+Video clips from his past life have begun circulating on social media, including his winning Ukraine’s first season of “Dancing With the Stars” and voicing Paddington Bear for the local cuts of the movies.
 While they might seem jarring in light of the current war, his years as an entertainer seem to have prepared him for this moment.
 Since Russia’s invasion, Zelensky has continued posting videos meant to inspire and rally Ukrainians — and the rest of the world — to great fanfare.

 “I think Zelensky’s past as an actor and comedian is integral to his management of the situation at hand right now.
 He’s used to being in front of a camera.
 He’s used to performing,” said Samuel Woolley, an assistant professor in the University of Texas at Austin’s school of journalism.
 “While before this conflict his poll numbers were pretty low, they’ve skyrocketed.
 And that’s because he’s been able to use his strengths during this conflict.”